jimbaker/acrawler/README.md

 * No usage of sleeps in test code (or the code itself, unless there is a specific interop consideration, eg we are implementing polling, etc).
 Note that one exception here is the special case of `asyncio.sleep(0)`, which simply yields back to the event loop.
-Regardless, this yielding is not used here.

 * Use of constant coroutines.
 By using `asyncio.Future` allows for the writing of constant coroutines and without introducing unnecessary `async` and `await` keywords in these tests.
 Because we should test exceptional paths as